konflux-ci/konflux-ci/README.md

 ```bash
 kubectl create -f ./test/resources/demo-users/user/ns2/application-and-component.yaml
 ```
-2. Log into the Konflux UI as `user2` (password: `password`).
+2. :gear: Log into the Konflux UI as `user2` (password: `password`).
 You should be able to see your new Application and Component by clicking "View my applications".

 #### Image Registry

-The build pipeline that you're about to run pushes the image it builds to an image registry.
+The build pipeline that you're about to run pushes the images it builds to an image registry.

 For the sake of simplicity, it's configured to use a registry deployed into the